sayyedulawwab/portfolio/src/content/blog/first-attempt-to-build-microservice-based-ecommerce-api-with-net-core-clean-architecture-and-ddd.md

 title: 'First attempt to build Microservice-Based API with .NET Core, Clean Architecture, and DDD'
 publishedOn: 2024-11-18
 slug: 'first-attempt-to-build-microservice-based-ecommerce-api-with-net-core-clean-architecture-and-ddd'
+metaDescription: 'First attempt to build Microservice-Based API with .NET Core, Clean Architecture, and DDD'
 ---

 # First attempt to build Microservice-Based API with .NET Core, Clean Architecture, and DDD